 High Conservation Values (HCV) refer to areas where the biological, ecological, social or cultural value is outstandingly significant at a national, regional or international level.

 As early as 2011, GAR committed to protecting areas that are HCV.
 We conduct HCV assessments using qualified assessors prior to any new development.
 GAR does not operate in nationally and internationally designated protected areas.

 Our management of HCV areas includes the rehabilitation of riparian zones that have previously been cleared or planted.
 Riparian buffers refer to the natural vegetation along the banks of water bodies.
 They control erosion and function as a buffer to pollutants entering the waters from agricultural runoff.

 Recognising the ecological importance of riparian buffer zones, GAR has been actively working on maintaining and restoring these zones across our operations since 2018.
-We have rehabilitated and revegetated around 2,800 hectares of riparian zones.

 Our research facility, SMARTRI, is collaborating with Cambridge University on a riparian restoration research project, RERTA, to determine the best methods for restoration.